- Ph.D. French and Francophone Studies - University of Florida, 2012

 in particular.
 Her approach to eighteenth-century texts is through the analysis of social space to demonstrate the relevance of cultural geography to the Enlightenment.
 Dr. Fredericks' secondary research interests include post WWII literature and philosophy, notably the existentialist writings of Jean-Paul Sartre and Simone de Beauvoir.

 Publications and Professional Activities

-- In Progress: "Visual and Philosophical Spaces in l'Encyclopédie"
+- Submitted: "Visual and Philosophical Spaces in l'Encyclopédie"